Mechanical engineer by trade. AI developer by obsession.

 Louisiana Tech University

-Designed and built complete centrifugal pump system from concept to prototype.
+Capstone engineering project: designed and built a complete CNC gang drill system from concept to functional prototype.

 Skills & Expertise